Dental implants change the way that people live

 Dental implants can be used to restore a single tooth or multiple teeth.
 They can also serve as supports for bridges and dentures.
 Dental implants are quite amazing!

-Not only are dental implants applicable in a wide range of circumstances, dental implants are superior to your traditional prosthetics.
+Not only are implants applicable in a wide range of circumstances, dental implants are superior to your traditional prosthetics.
 Instead of only replacing the crown of a lost tooth, they also replace the missing dental roots.
 As a result, they restore your dental functions back to normal, providing you with improved bite force and superior aesthetics.
 In addition, they are long-lasting just like natural teeth.

-Solid Facts on Implants
+Solid Implant Facts

 Dental implants are impervious to decay.
-Since dental implants and the crowns that may be connected to them are not made of natural tooth material, they do not decay.
-Still, it is important to clean the implant crown and the gums around it properly because the natural teeth remaining in your mouth are still subject to develop cavities from the bacterial acid released by the microbes in your mouth.
+Since implants and the crowns that may be connected to them are not made of natural tooth material, they do not decay.
+Still, it is important to clean the implant crown and the gums around it properly because the natural teeth remaining in your mouth are still subject to developing cavities from the bacterial acid released by the microbes in your mouth.

 Dental implants take between 3-6 months to completely heal.
-The implants undergo a process called osseointegration, which allows the dental implants and the bone of your jaw to integrate or fuse together as the implant wound heals.
+The implants undergo a process called osseointegration, which allows the implants and the bone of your jaw to integrate or fuse together as the implant wound heals.

 Placing dental implants is an extremely predictable and common procedure.
 Dental implants can be installed in your dentist’s office.
 In addition, the procedure is not lengthy and only requires local anesthesia.